james-jw/xq-promise/README.md

 ```

 ##### Fork in Fork?
 Why not?!
 You may wonder if you can fork in a forked callback.
 The answer is YES!
-Generally this would not be advised however in certian
+Generally this would not be advised however in certain
-scenarious this is beneficial.
+scenarios this is beneficial.
 Since all fork-joins share the same pool, inner forks merely ensure every thread is
 used to its maximum.
-However with anything, too many can be detremential and is dependent on the type of work being performed.
+However with anything, too many can be detrimental and is dependent on the type of work being performed.

  Here is an example: